carlytaylor0017/csk/README.md

     5. [Training](#train)
     6. [Performance and Predictions](#train)

 ## Question <a name="Question"></a>

-Can I build a model that can correctly classify organic chemistry molecules given that my current dataset has only one image per class?
+Can I build a model that can correctly classify organic chemistry molecules?

 ## Introduction <a name="Introduction"></a>